[A] funny thing happened when we arrived in St. Petersburg, Russia.

 This international arts festival fills the city with top opera singers, ballet dancers and musicians putting on performances in the “Stars of the White Nights Festival”.

-The “Scarlet Sails” celebrations happens during the White Nights Festival and involved a huge public event with fireworks that also mark the end of the school year in June.
+The “Scarlet Sails” celebrations happen during the White Nights Festival and involved a huge public event with fireworks that also mark the end of the school year in June.
 Tons of boats full of pirates take sail on the Neva River, while millions of people watch the event.

 Several carnivals present themselves to the public during the White Nights Festival, with the most popular one being in the Peterhof suburb.